googlefonts/how-to-hint-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/Eacutecomp.png">

 Composite glyphs are composed from one or more other glyphs, saving font file space.
 A common example of use is for accented glyphs, e.g. ‘Eacute’.
-The Capital E and the Acute glyph are hinted as uniques and are then composed as a Composite, forcing the  rendering to be identical to the base glyphs referenced.
+The Capital E and the Acute are hinted as unique glyphs, and are then composed as a Composite, forcing the rendering to be identical to the base glyphs referenced.

 VTT’s Autohinter generates the code for composites glyphs containing a reference, _(in VTT the Glyph ID number)_ to the original glyphs as well as additional positioning or offset code.